user340/basepkg/README.md

 # make install clean clean-depends
 ```

-`basepkg.sh`, README and others are installed to /usr/pkg/basepkg.
-You can run `basepkg.sh` on /usr/pkg/basepkg directory.
+`basepkg`, README and others are installed to /usr/pkg/basepkg.
+You can run `basepkg` on /usr/pkg/basepkg directory.
 Packages are generated in /usr/pkg/basepkg/packages directory.

 ## 2. Background